index

 • Use distilled or boiled water for nasal irrigation.
 We’re not telling you to give up your neti pot.
 However, both manufacturers and the FDA recommend that you only rinse with distilled or sterile water.
 If you must use tap water, be sure to boil it for 3–5 minutes and allow it to cool before use.

-• Use a King Water Filtration whole-home system.
-KWF offers systems that are able to kill bacteria and Protozoa through our unique and thorough filtration process.
+• Use a Freedom Water Systems whole-home system.
+FWS offers systems that are able to kill bacteria and Protozoa through our unique and thorough filtration process.
 With a whole-home system, you’ll be able to safeguard every water point in your home, including bath and shower faucets.

-While it’s wise to use preventative measures for outdoor water recreation, let King Water Filtration give you peace of mind by keeping N. fowleriout of your home’s tap water for good.
-If you’re interested in setting up a KWF system in your home, contact us at our online support form here or call us at 855-957-2166.
+While it’s wise to use preventative measures for outdoor water recreation, let Freedom Water Systems give you peace of mind by keeping N. fowleriout of your home’s tap water for good.
+If you’re interested in setting up a FWS system in your home, contact us at our online support form here or call us at 855-957-2166.

 Verified